Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/DEVLOG-Sophie.md

 ### 2025-05-19 - stack implementation cont. cont.
 - Wrote pop function for stack and fixed a few more bugs in the exception if statements (20 min)
 - Wrote add, subtract, divide, mulitply, and modulo functions (20 min)
+- Wrote comments for the functions, fixed incorrect logic for slide function, wrote tests.
+(30 min)